fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 # Lenovo Thinkpad L14 Gen3

 Remember, this mode of virtualization is "NOT" for gaming, I only use SR-IOV to create the new generation of virtualization on newest Intel CPU with integrated GPU to play old games which are not "AAA" games.
-Writing this documentation at this time is not perfect.
-I can play Warcraft III Reforged, AOE II DE and some games which are not GPU griedly.
-IMHO, GVT-g was far better but maybe it's only because the iGPU is not as good as older Intel iGPU.
+You will have to tweak your games not just for bad graphics but also for 30 HZ/fps in all settings possible.

-Most of this work is based from [Strongtz](https://github.com/strongtz/i915-sriov-dkms).
-I'm still "waiting" for thr SR-IOV work from Intel promised in the 4th quarter 2023 (but not respected).
+This tutorial is based on [Strongtz](https://github.com/strongtz/i915-sriov-dkms) work.
+I'm still "waiting" for the SR-IOV work from Intel promised in the 4th quarter 2023 (but not respected).
 The most unconvenient thing in my case is that I can't turn my Laptop in sleeping mode with the module activated (it freezes my system).
-But, many thanks to the strongtz repository and all my respects for this work.
+But, many thanks to the strongtz repository and all my respects for their work.
 I use the Linux 6.1 LTS kernel for this setup.

 This tutorial works on a 12th Intel generation and probably the 13/14th

-I play on a Windows 10 VM modified with AtlasOS installed (not mandatory, a Windows 10 VM can also do the work, see below)
+I play on a Windows 10 VM for RDP modified with AtlasOS and Windows 11 + Looking Glass also modified with AtlasOS (not mandatory, a Windows 10/11 VM can also do the work but I didn't test it)

 ### **Table Of Contents**
 - [**Install required tools**](#install-required-tools)